 Collaboration is the essence of my work.

-Since 2007, I have been part of a network of practitioners of many doctrines, all sharing case studies, evaluating research, and collaborating in round table and tumor board meetings.
+Since 2007, I have worked within a network of practitioners of many doctrines, all sharing case studies, evaluating research, and collaborating in round table and tumor board meetings.
 Our group consists of PhD scientists, oncologists, surgeons, family practice MD’s, ND’s, LAc’s, NP’s, DC’s, herbalists, and nutritionists.
 Together, we bring a diverse and extensive clinical and research knowledge base to draw from.
 Particularly challenging or unique cases are often discussed in monthly round table or tumor board settings, where different experts can weigh in on the treatment plan for a particular patient.

 Explore Video Presentations and Lectures

 For early Taoist doctors, elemental principles were derived by observing the natural world, from the cyclical movement of the celestial bodies and the seasons, to the properties of geological formations, to the interactions between plants and animals, and the interplay of observable forces.